jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 Additionally,
 euroclassical composers preferred to avoid melodic leaps around the leading tone, and so adjusted the intervals of the sixth and seventh scale degrees in melodic lines according to taste.
-These contortions are collectively called "melodic minor" (See {% include chapter-link.html slug="minor-scales" %}).
+These contortions are collectively called "melodic minor".
+(See {% include chapter-link.html slug="minor-scales" %}).